reichaves/building-ai-assistants/README.md

 ## Contact

-For questions about the content, contact the workshop presenters:
+For questions about the content, contact the workshop presenter:
 - Reinaldo Chaves: reinaldo@abraji.org.br
-- Rune Ytreberg: rune.ytreberg@itromso.no

 For technical issues with this website, open an issue on GitHub.